Skip links and keyboard navigation

 • tramadol

-All prescribers of approved opioids for the Queensland Opioid Treatment Program (methadone, buprenorphine, buprenorphine/naloxone for treating opioid dependency) must hold a prescribing approval.
+All prescribers of approved opioids (methadone, buprenorphine, buprenorphine/naloxone for treating opioid dependency) for the Queensland Opioid Treatment Program (QOTP) must hold a prescribing approval as these medicines are restricted medicines.

-A prescriber wishing to prescribe psychostimulants must hold a prescribing approval unless the prescriber is authorised to prescribe psychostimulants in the approved persons schedules of the MPMR.
+Psychostimulants (amfetamine, dexamfetamine, lisdexamfetamine or methylphenidate) are also restricted medicines.
+A prescriber seeking to prescribe psychostimulants must hold a prescribing approval unless the prescriber is specifically authorised to prescribe psychostimulants in the approved persons schedules of the MPMR.

 Prescriptions for monitored medicines